matthiaaas/otto-assistant/README.md

 ## Contributing

 Feel free to start new pull requests.
 I appreciate improved code :)
+Please take a look at [Gitmoji](https://gitmoji.carloscuesta.me/) for all your commits for consistent messages.

 If you wish to have a specific feature supported, start a new issue.